-To mark the 60th anniversary of the Treaty of Rome, one of the foundational moments for the European Union, the Edinburgh Europa Institute is hosting a public lecture on Wednesday 29 March 2017.
-In Scotland: A European Nation, Cabinet Secretary Fiona Hylsop MSP will reflect on this anniversary and discuss Scotland's place in Europe.
+To mark the 60th anniversary of the Treaty of Rome, one of the foundational moments for the European Union, the Edinburgh Europa Institute hosted a public lecture on Wednesday 29 March 2017.
+In Scotland: A European Nation, Cabinet Secretary Fiona Hylsop MSP reflected on this anniversary and discussed Scotland's place in Europe.

-Irish Ambassador to the UK, H. E. Dan Mulhall, will speak on Scottish–Irish Relations: Past, Present and Post-Brexit at Edinburgh's Festival of Ireland on 23 March 2017, organised jointly by the Academy of Government at the University of Edinburgh.
+Irish Ambassador to the UK, H. E. Dan Mulhall, spoke on Scottish–Irish Relations: Past, Present and Post-Brexit at Edinburgh's Festival of Ireland on 23 March 2017, organised jointly by the Academy of Government at the University of Edinburgh.

 The Edinburgh University European Union Society, Consulate General of Ireland in Edinburgh and the Consulate General of Germany in Edinburgh held a public event on 7 March 2017: What Future for the European Union?
 Sixty Years on from the Treaty of Rome.

 Principal and Vice-Chancellor of the University of Edinburgh, Professor Sir Timothy O'Shea, led an alumni forum in Brussels where senior staff and alumni discussed the implications of Brexit.
 A short film shows alumni and University staff discussing why debating the European question is so important.